permissionBRICK/OTS-HomeAssistant/README.md

-# Ochsner Heat Pump → local control → Home Assistant — step-by-step
+# Ochsner Heat Pump → local control → Home Assistant

 **What the hell is this repo?**